Fugitives (1929 film): Plot

-On her way to Sing Sing, Alice is aided by her loyal friend Jimmy (Arthur Stone), a small-time crook who has long carried a torch for her.
+On her way to Sing Sing, Alice is aided by her loyal friend Jimmy, a small-time crook who has long carried a torch for her.
 With the help of fellow crooks, he stages a daring escape.
-Alice vanishes into the shadows of New York’s underworld, branded a fugitive.
+Alice vanishes into the shadows of New York's underworld, branded a fugitive.

 Together with Jimmy, she flees overseas, eventually reaching a rough colonial outpost in Africa, a “refuge town” for criminals in the Orient.
 This lawless settlement is a haven for fugitives, crooks, and adventurers—a place where extradition is a meaningless word.
 Here Alice begins a new life, though her name is whispered with suspicion among the expatriate crowd.

-Back home, Starr is shaken when later evidence casts doubt on Alice’s guilt.
-The underworld begins to crack from within: rival gangsters quarrel, and one of Barrow’s associates, mortally wounded in a police raid, makes a deathbed confession to the nightclub killing.
+Back home, Starr is shaken when later evidence casts doubt on Alice's guilt.
+The underworld begins to crack from within: rival gangsters quarrel, and one of Barrow's associates, mortally wounded in a police raid, makes a deathbed confession to the nightclub killing.

 Stricken with remorse for having prosecuted an innocent woman, Starr makes every effort to secure her pardon.
 Learning where Alice has fled, he sets out to find her himself.

 In the fugitive settlement, Alice is still haunted by her trial and convinced the law had framed her.
 She distrusts Starr when he appears, suspecting a trap.
-Yet Starr risks his life to protect her when Barrow’s surviving gangster allies, led by Earl Rand (Matthew Betz) and Scal “the Rat” (Hap Ward), try to settle old scores.
+Yet Starr risks his life to protect her when Barrow's surviving gangster allies, led by Earl Rand and Scal “the Rat”, try to settle old scores.
 In a vicious attack on the dive where Alice has been hiding, Starr is nearly killed—but Alice fights back, saving his life.

-At last, the truth comes out: Barrow’s real killer has confessed, Alice is cleared, and Starr convinces her that his intentions are honorable.
+At last, the truth comes out: Barrow's real killer has confessed, Alice is cleared, and Starr convinces her that his intentions are honorable.

 With the cloud of suspicion finally lifted, Alice realizes she has fallen in love with the man who once sent her to prison.
 Starr asks her to return with him.
 Alice agrees, and the two are reconciled, prepared to leave behind the criminal refuge and begin anew—no longer fugitives, but partners in a redeemed life.